mozilla-lockwise/lockwise-android/docs/metrics.md

 Events related to specific credentials should have an opaque `item_id` in the extra field where possible.

-Finally, the `appName` metadata sent with each ping should always be 'Lockbox'.
+Finally, the `appName` metadata sent with each ping should always be `Lockbox`.

 See here for more information on event schemas: